whobutsb/dotfiles/notes/vim.md

 - `m.` - if no mark on line, place the next available mark.
 Otherwise, remove (first) existing mark.
 - `m-` - Delete all marks from teh current line
 - `m<Space>` - delete all marks from the current buffer
-- `'?` - open location list and display local marks'?` - open location list and display local marks
+- `'?` - open location list and display local marks

 ## Markdown Options